jkwiecien/Switcher/README.md

                 .withBlurView(findViewById(R.id.blur_view)) //View overlaying another view, that you'd like to blur .withErrorLabel((TextView) findViewById(R.id.error_label)) // TextView within your error ViewGroup that you want to change
                 .withProgressLabel((TextView) findViewById(R.id.progress_label)) // TextView within your progress ViewGroup that you want to change
+                .withEmptyView(findViewById(R.id.empty_view)) //SOme empty placeholder we display on lists for example if there are no results
                 .build();
 ```